Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Wreck of The Evangeline.md

 - Middle drawer
 	- Several sea charts
 		- One shows the ship's route
-		- One marks the island as "Cannable Island" with a note of danger
+		- One marks the island as "[[Cannibal Island]]" with a note of danger
 - Bottom drawer (locked - see keys in top drawer)
 	- 50gp bottle of fine brandy
 	- 100gp model of [[The Evangeline]] in a bottle